pygreece/community/organization/principles/en.md

 managed by the PyGreece AMKE.
 The byLaws of PyGreece AMKE entity are different and can be found [here](https://publicity.businessportal.gr/company/180308907000).

+> [!IMPORTANT] The board of PyGreece AMKE is currently working on the legal format of the
+> community principles mentioned below.
+Therefore, while they are considered a very
+> important part of the way that PyGreece community operates, they don't have any form
+> legal force yet.

 - The name of the community is "PyGreece Community", abbreviated "PyGreece".

 - The name of the legal entity responsible for "PyGreece Community" is "PyGreece AMKE".

-- PyGreece AMKE is a civil society actor (Civil Non-Profit Company) created by Greek Python Community members to serve the mission of PyGreece Community.
+- PyGreece AMKE is a civil society actor (Civil Non-Profit Company) created by Greek Python community members to serve the mission of PyGreece community.
 The mission of PyGreece AMKE can be found [here](../about/en.md#mission).

 - The organization detals of PyGreece AMKE are [here](../about/en.md#organization-details)

-- Membership is open and free to individuals who wish to actively engage in implementing the PyGreece Community mission.
+- Membership is open and free to individuals who wish to actively engage in implementing the PyGreece community mission.

 - To become a member, the applicant must send an email to the board of the PyGreece AMKE.

 <!-- TODO: Provide a form for member registration -->

-- The formal decision making bodies of PyGreece Community are:
+- The formal decision making bodies of PyGreece community are:

   - The General Assembly.
   - The Board of Directors.

-- The General Assembly is the highest decision making body of PyGreece Community.
-It meets in a regular annual meeting and in extra sessions when called by a PyGreece Community member.
+- The General Assembly is the highest decision making body of PyGreece community.
+It meets in a regular annual meeting and in extra sessions when called by a PyGreece community member.
 The General Assembly runs independent from the PyGreece AMKE, apart from selecting the next board.